evjohnston/evjohnston.github.io/1interests.md

 permalink: /interests/
 ---

-## Interests
+## Research Interests

 **My main research interests include:**

+- **Digital Identity and Self-Actualization**
-- **Self-Actualization and Cultural Identification on Social Media:** How do digital platforms facilitate self-discovery and cultural affinity?
-How do they support the exploration of identity facets such as heritage, sexuality, and personal beliefs, especially for culturally displaced peoples?
+  How do digital platforms facilitate or constrain identity development?
+In what ways do online spaces shape the exploration of heritage, belief, or belonging—particularly for individuals who are culturally displaced, diasporic, or otherwise navigating fragmented social contexts?

-- **Influence of Platform Design and Algorithms on Identity:** What impact does the design of social media platforms, of algorithms, and of broader internet architectures have on shaping user identity and affiliation?

-- **History of the Internet and Early Online Communities:** How has the internet and social media transformed over the years?
-What influence did early online communities have on the internet's growth?
-What insights can these initial communities offer for today's digital interactions and identity formation?

-Other research fields I'm interested in include quantum social science, digital linguistics, and behavioral economics.
-I'm also deeply interested in exploring how pedagogy can integrate internet studies and digital technologies with the social sciences.
+- **Platform Design, Algorithms, and Affiliation**
+  How do the structural features of social media—such as recommendation systems, content moderation protocols, and interface logic—shape patterns of identity expression and collective affiliation?
+What forms of social behavior are rendered legible, amplified, or suppressed by algorithmic design?

+- **Histories of the Internet and Early Online Communities**
+  What can the communicative practices of early internet communities—such as Usenet forums or bulletin board systems—reveal about the evolution of digital identity?
+How did the technical architectures of early networks influence the way users engaged with health, crisis, or solidarity communication?

+- **Histories of Emerging Technologies and Adoption Patterns**
+  What social, political, and institutional factors shape the adoption trajectories of emerging technologies?
+How do historical cases of adoption, resistance, or repurposing inform our understanding of contemporary tech deployment?
+What lessons can be drawn from past transitions in communication and computation infrastructures?

 **Outside of research,**

-I like to rock climb and I grew up figure skating.
-I love escape rooms, board games, and really any group activity that requires you to solve problems.
-I also play blues guitar and piano, and love to sing with my friends.
+Outside of research, I love physical problem-solving—rock climbing, escape rooms, and games that demand strategy and teamwork.
+I grew up figure skating, and I still spend as much time as I can on the ice.
+I also play blues guitar and piano, and I sing whenever I get the chance.